A night-time jungle scene fills warmly with the hot air and dancing shadows cast by a hundred fires.

-Vahn’Asocc falls to his knees without an air of pretention.
+Vahn’Asocc falls to his knees without an air of pretension.

 “We only do what we do to understand the ways of the higher realms, my lord.
 They were but bystanders.
-It was me who kidnapped your charge.”
+It was me who kidnapped your charge; all others are innocent.”

-Chaos looks over to Offworld Minion, entirely unafraid, but clearly displeased at her predicament upon the examination table.
+Chaos looks over to Offworld Minion, entirely unafraid, but more so fascinated at her predicament upon the examination table.

 “You meant to kill those who trust in me for your science?”
 Chaos asks, stepping forward and immediately making the height difference between himself and Vahn’Asocc abruptly clear, “For what reason are you so committed to spreading misery?”